SomdattaNag/Security-Screening-System/learn.md

 __gui/__: Logic for the graphical User Inerface of the System.

 __log/__: If a match is found, the individual's image is automatically logged here.If it doesn't exist, created automatically.

+__encodings.pkl__: A binary file storing the precomputed face encodings and names, used to speed up face recognition in the main application.

+__saveencodings__: A script that scans the dataset, extracts facial encodings for each image, and saves them with corresponding names.

+__Data_Augmentation__:A script that applies random transformations (e.g., rotation, occlusion, blur) to images to generate additional training data and improve model robustness.

 __.env.example__: Template for required environment variables.
 Actual sensitive .env file is ignored via .gitignore.